jarviscanada/jarvis_data_eng_ShelbyHall/linux_sql/README.md

 # Linux Cluster Monitoring Agent
 # Introduction
 The Linux Cluster Monitering Agent (LCA) is a software component installed on cluster nodes to collect both hardware specifications and resource usage data, to then store the data in a PostgreSQL database for analysis.
-The system is designed to for backend developers and LCA team members who need to monitor cluster health and performace over time.
+The system is designed for backend developers and LCA team members who need to monitor cluster health and performace over time.

 The monitoring agent consists of two main scripts:
 - ```host_info.sh``` which captures static hardware specifications (executed once)